And they cried with loud voice, saying, How long, O Lord, holy and true, doust thou not judge and avenge our blood on them that dwell on the earth?

 duck eggs nestling

 Like Socrates I know that I know only one thing — that the meaning of life is not to be found by running around in your semmet.
-And yet, despite it being a tenet of no major religion, many people seem think it is the high road (they must rune) to their salvation.
+And yet, despite it being a tenet of no major religion, many people seem think it is the high road (upon which they must run) to their salvation.
 I assume.
 What other reason could there be for running around half-naked in the cold?
 I’ve always thought that it was a cult, there’s the special clothes, the rictus grins and the lack of normal shame.
 There is a patron saint of running, Sebastian.
 And what happened to him?
 Tied to a tree and shot by arrows that’s what.
 That didn’t kill him, he was clubbed him to death after he recovered for upbraiding the emperor for his sins.
 Not sure where the running comes in.
 You’d think that would put people off.
 Not that I’ve got anything particular against runners, I detest all forms of exercise.

 The reason that I’m more annoyed about runners than usual is because the warm weather has brought out a glut of them; human Mayflies.
 Actually, that might be it, perhaps running around in the semi-scud is some twisted kind of human mating ritual.
 It takes all sorts I suppose.
 For me, a propensity to exercise would be a deal breaker when it came to choosing a partner.
 I suppose that I should take it as a good sign, like the staff having babies — being a janitor is a bit like being a zookeeper, it’s a good if your pets are breeding, shows that they are happy.